arkadiko-dao/arkadiko/docs/grant.md

 ## Background
 **What problems do you aim to solve?
 How does it serve the mission of a user owned internet?**

 The Stacks (DeFi) ecosystem is quite new and does not have any of the crucial DeFi primitives or liquidity protocols yet.
-This project aims to solve the problem of liquidity and market-making through a stablecoin.
+This project aims to solve the problem of liquidity and market-making through a stablecoin soft-pegged to USD.
 Establishing stablecoin standards on Stacks will grow the ecosystem and encourage stability.
 It serves the mission of a user owned internet since it allows users to maintain price stability on their assets and earn a yield at the same time, without having to go through rigorous KYC/AML requirements.
 Additionally, having the ability for STX holders to market make, and put their crypto to work, provides even more opportunities for value creation and passive income.

 ## Project Overview
 **What solution are you providing?
 Who will it serve?**

 Disclaimer: the name of the project and tokens are subject to change.

-Arkadiko implements a stablecoin called Arkadiko (DIKO) and a Governance Token called Somos (ARE) that create the foundational primitives for a lending/borrowing platform.
+Arkadiko implements a stablecoin soft-pegged to 1 USD called Arkadiko (DIKO) and a Governance Token called Somos (ARE) that create the foundational primitives for a lending/borrowing platform.

 The Arkadiko protocol trustlessly provides stable loans backed by Stacks Tokens (STX), known as Arkadiko (DIKO).
 In order to mint DIKO, you need to over-collateralise Stacks (STX) tokens into an Arkadiko Stacks Vault.
 In other words, DIKO is a stablecoin, existing to maintain relative price stability in volatile markets.
 People repay their loans by returning DIKO plus a little more to cover the fixed interest on the loan (called the stability fee).
+The loan can be paid back anytime, as there is no repayment schedule.
 The protocol enforces the price by selling off a person's STX if its total value falls below 150 percent (liquidation ratio) of how ever much STX the user borrowed.
 All STX will be sold through auctions to stackers who are registered with the protocol.

 No more and no less DIKO exist in the world than loans made in it at that time.
 Every single DIKO is some piece of someone’s STX, locked up on the Arkadiko protocol until the person who put in their STX pays the DIKO back.
 When DIKO goes into the system to repay a loan, it just gets burnt and disappears forever.
 Only the interest (i.e. stability fee) remains for Arkadiko to use to reward ARE holders or cover expenses for the protocol.